Motorway Services Online

 Camera icon

-Here, the amenity building itself would have been shaped like a giant leaf, with a grass roof except for another leaf-shaped glass section, all attached to the hotel by a glazed entrance.
+The amenity building would have been shaped like a giant leaf, with a grass roof except for another leaf-shaped glass section, all attached to the hotel by a glazed entrance.
 At the back would have been a walk around a lake, feeding into a stream which would run down the middle of the car park.

 Inside the building would have been 12 units spread out around a central seating area, with toilets at the back.
 Two of those units would have had a mezzanine area, with a business centre and offices joining them on the first floor.
 An on-site hotel would have had its own dedicated restaurant area.